andrewscwei/promptu/README.md

 import { align, container } from 'promptu'

 const StyledRoot = styled.div`
-  ${promptu.align.ftl} // Aligns to top left in fixed position
+  ${align.ftl} // Aligns to top left in fixed position
-  ${promptu.container.fvtl} // Transforms this div into a flex box where children are vertically top left aligned `
+  ${container.fvtl} // Transforms this div into a flex box where children are vertically top left aligned `
 ```